-- No wells for any purpose except monitoring can be installed in this area. - The controlled groundwater area does not apply to diversions required for remedial or response actions authorized by EPA or remedial or response actions undertaken by the State of Montana and diversions required for restoration actions undertaken by the

-State of Montana pursuant to its role as trustee for natural re- sources.

-- All new monitoring wells drilled within Controlled Groundwater Area 76N-115138 shall be installed in accordance with the EPA- approved Standard Operating Procedure (SOP GROUNDWA- TER-3) for monitoring well design and construction. - The boundaries and provisions of Controlled Groundwater Area 76N-115138 may be amended if the groundwater quality within the area shows improvement to comply with applicable human health standards.
+- No wells for any purpose except monitoring can be installed in this area. - The controlled groundwater area does not apply to diversions required for remedial or response actions authorized by EPA or remedial or response actions undertaken by the State of Montana and diversions required for restoration actions undertaken by the State of Montana pursuant to its role as trustee for natural resources. - All new monitoring wells drilled within this controlled groundwater area shall be installed in accordance with the EPA-approved Standard Operating Procedure (SOP GROUNDWATER-3) for monitoring well design and construction. - The boundaries and provisions of this controlled groundwater area may be amended if the groundwater quality within the area shows improvement to comply with applicable human health standards.